kwonus/Digital-AV/README.md

 Later the SDK was enhanced with additional features and released again as the 2018 edition.
 The 2018 edition more than tripled the number of binary files.
 Each file manifests additional features and capabilities.
 The most recent release of the 2018 edition was 2020-07-15.

-The author has plans to release the 2020 edition of the SDK in the second half of 2020.
-This new SDK is being called the Z-series edition of the SDK.
-Packed with additional features, and still more binary files, the first Beta release in the Z-series can be found here.
-Some of the auxiliary documentation still needs to be updated.
-Please give us feedback if you're using the beta or you discover problems that we should fix.
+The latest edition of the SDK is being called the Z-series edition.
+Packed with additional features, and still more binary files, the public can be found here.
+Please give us feedback if you're using it and you discover any anomalies.
 Please note that files in the Z-series/pos folder are not formally part of the SDK; and are therefore not described on Digital-AV.pdf (The text files in that pos folder are used to generate some of the binary files that compose the SDK)

 Each revision of the SDK can be found in this repository.
 And within each folder, including legacy releases, an SDK document can be found that describes the folder contents.
 Editions prior to the Z-series can be found in the folder named ./legacy/.